jasondansie/jasondansie/README.md

 # Hello I am Jason

-- 🔭 I'm a student at Business College Helsinki at **Full Stack Web Developer Programm.**
+- 🔭 I'm a student at Business College Helsinki in the **Full Stack Web Developer Programm.**

         - 👨‍💻 I use this account for my personal projects.